Article contents

 There are types of funds which are private, and not listed on stock exchanges, and the most popular type is a hedge fund – which invests in pretty much anything they want, and take more risk, but only available to a limited number of people who invest privately.

 Think index funds are a good option for you?
-Awesome.
+Great.
 So where do you even start?
 Don’t worry, it’s easy.
 Here’s our step-by-step guide.

 By investment account we mean, do you want to invest through your pension, or maybe a Stocks & Shares ISA, or maybe a Stocks & Share Lifetime ISA, or even a Junior ISA?